- How do I apply?

 - What are the financial benefits of Fulbright awards?

 Monthly benefits will follow the rates for Core Fulbright U.S. Scholar grants in each proposed country.
 See awards.cies.org for more details.
 Dependent benefits are not available under the Fulbright Public Policy Fellowship.
 Final grant amounts will be determined prior to the start of the 2021-22 academic year and are subject to the availability of congressionally appropriated funds.
 The United States Department of State reserves the right to alter, without notice, participating countries, number of awards and allowances.

 Round-trip, economy-class, international travel for the grantee provided.
 Relocation Allowance of $500 provided.

 A $750 research and professional development allowance is provided to be used for research materials; expenses related to the placement such as site visits, training, or materials.

-The Fulbright Public Policy Fellowship provides opportunities for U.S. early and mid-career professionals and practitioners to serve in professional placements in a foreign government ministry or institution in partner governments around the world.
-Fulbright Public Policy Fellows build mutual understanding and contribute to strengthening the public sector while cultivating public policy experience in their desired area of expertise.
-The Fulbright Public Policy Fellowship also includes an independent research component that focuses on an issue that is beneficial for the host ministry and the Fellow.
+The Fulbright Public Policy Fellowship provides opportunities for U.S. early and mid-career professionals and practitioners to serve in placements in a foreign government ministry or institution around the world.
+Fulbright Public Policy Fellows build mutual understanding and contribute to strengthening the public sector while cultivating public policy experience in their area of expertise.
+The Fulbright Public Policy Fellowship also includes an independent research component that focuses on an issue related to the Fellow's in-country work.

-The Fellows will have an opportunity to build their knowledge and skills, provide support to partner country institutions, and promote long-term ties between the U.S. and the partner country through this flexible and innovative Fulbright program.
+The Fellows will have an opportunity to build their knowledge and skills, provide support to partner-country institutions, and promote long-term ties between the U.S. and the partner country.

 Participating Countries and Eligible Disciplines